-Emgality is a CGRP blocker approved for the prevention of migraine in adults.
+Emgality is a CGRP blocker approved for the prevention of migraine and episodic cluster headache in adults.
 Emgality is manufactured by Eli Lilly and Company.

 What is the ingredient in Emgality?

 The active ingredient in Emgality is galcanezumab, a monoclonal antibody.

 How does Emgality work?

 Emgality is a monoclonal antibody that targets CGRP.
 It attaches to the CGRP peptide ligand and blocks it from binding to the receptor.
 CGRP (calcitonin gene-related peptide) is a protein that has been discovered as a key component in some migraine attacks.
 CGRP is considered a neurotransmitter (a chemical messenger) and is present throughout the brain and body.
 Researchers have found that levels of CGRP are higher during a migraine attack, which led to the development of products to block the protein.

 What are the possible side effects of Emgality?

 Some patients in clinical trials experienced a hypersensitivity (allergic reaction) to Emgality, which can cause rash, itching, difficulty breathing, and swelling of the mouth, lips, tongue, or throat.
 The most common side effects experienced by patients taking Emgality in clinical trials were injection site reactions, such as soreness and redness.

 If a serious allergic reaction (hypersensitivity) occurs, patients should stop using Emgality.
 Treatment for the allergic reaction may be needed.
 Allergic reactions may occur days after the injection.

 Emgality is a once-monthly injection that can be self-administered under the skin (subcutaneously).
 Emaglity is available as a prefilled pen or a prefilled syringe.